mikejacktzen/datzen/README.md

 The **datzen** package provides three categories of commonly used Zen functions:

--   data in / out
+-   Data In/Out
--   themes (rebranded functions and visual aesthetics)
+-   Themed Branding
--   special computation functions
+-   Special Computations

 The goal of this package is to help data analysts rapidly prototype common analysis scripts.